simonera/mode_sql_tutorial/README.md

 # Mode SQL tutorial
-Here I save the SQL queries from the [Mode tutorial](https://mode.com/sql-tutorial/).
+In this repository, I am saving all the SQL queries from the [Mode tutorial](https://mode.com/sql-tutorial/).
 It's a *work in progress*.

 ## Basic SQL